|A quarter of a century, more or less|

 Also, there was no need for a rule concerning a man reaching the back rank in a capture: a men simply cannot reach the back rank in a capture.

 Finally, in Draughts a piece may change direction in a multiple capture, but it cannot make a 'one-eighty' because it would jump the same piece twice.
-In Bushka, as the embryonic game was coined, a piece must change direction, because pieces may only be removed after the capture is completed, so the capturing piece can never, as in Draughts, proceed in the same direction.
-However, it can and often must make a 180 degrees turn to proceed in a capture!
+In Bushka, as the embryonic game was coined, a piece must change direction.
+However, it can and often must make a 180o turn to proceed in a capture!

 This is how the donkey transformed into a race horse: at a certain intersection I reverted to Fanorona and the fact that allowed the capture of a whole line of men.
 That looked like something that might provide what was needed.
-It was a way to carve deep into an opponent's position.
+It was a way to carve deeper into an opponent's position.
 But intuitively it seemed off balance, one man axing a whole phalanx.
-It would bring back the extreme volatility of its ancestor, and not the 'spirit' we sought.
-'We', because I always went from the premiss that the game already existed and was about to unveil its identity, if I would only listen closely enough.
+It would bring back the extreme volatility of its ancestor, and not the 'spirit' I sought.

 Linear movement & capture

-The solution indeed was rather obvious: let the capture of a line of men be by a line of men.
+In retrospect the solution was rather obvious: let the capture of a line of men be by a line of men.
 If there are two opposing lines of men with one vacant square in between, the one who's turn it is can capture the opposing line by approaching one step, as a whole.
 Well ... not necessarily as a whole.
-The capture would be allowed as long as it was 'linear', so at least with two men.
-So if the capturing line consisted of say four men, the captor would have the choice of proceeding with the font two men, the front three, or the whole line.
+The capture would be allowed as long as it was 'linear', that is: at least with two men.
+So if the capturing line consisted of say four men, the captor would have the choice of proceeding with the font two men, or the front three, or the whole line.
 I didn't have to reflect very long to see that 'linear movement' was a logical precondition for linear capture.
 That would, if nothing else, speed up things.

 Linear movement and capture were easily trimmed down to specifics: a line should always consist of men of one color and be unbroken.
 A king would never be part of a line.
 A line would be allowed to move one step forward, typically by taking any man behind the frontman and leapfrogging it to the vacant square in front.
 In a capture a line would be allowed to move either forwards or backwards.
 Whether capturing or not, a line would not be allowed to make more than one move per turn.